MSallermann/chemfit/docs/src/usage/example_scme.rst

 The first step is, of course, to obtain all the reference configurations as well as the reference energies.

 .. note::
-    **Example data** for dimer binding energies, computed with the PBE functional, can be found `here. <https://github.com/MSallermann/SCMEFitting/tree/9ffdc77d2c7a5144618b55615ce6211028aedd3c/tests/test_configurations_scme>`_
+    **Example data** for dimer binding energies, computed with the PBE functional, can be found `here. <https://github.com/MSallermann/ChemFit/tree/9ffdc77d2c7a5144618b55615ce6211028aedd3c/tests/test_configurations_scme>`_
     To follow this little tutorial, download all of these files and save them in a folder ``./data``.

 Generally, it is a good idea to store the paths to the reference configurations, reference energies and some tags in a file somewhere on your computer.
 In the example data above, this file is called ``energies.csv``.
 It has three columns (if you ignore the index): ``file``, ``reference_energy`` and ``tag``.

-We are very lucky since the :py:func:`scme_fitting.data_utils.process_csv` function provides a utility to parse exactly this information from a CSV file:
+We are very lucky since the :py:func:`chemfit.data_utils.process_csv` function provides a utility to parse exactly this information from a CSV file:

 .. code-block:: python

-    from scme_fitting.data_utils import process_csv
+    from chemfit.data_utils import process_csv
     paths, tags, energies = process_csv("./data/energies.csv")

 Of course, you are free to obtain the list of paths, tags and energies in any other way as well.